-The Authority has a line of credit agreement with First Citizens Bank for financing of an amount up to \$5,000,000.
-The Authority also has a line of credit agreement with SunTrust and Branch Banking and Trust for financing of an amount up to \$25,000,000.
-Both lines of credit were unused during the year ended June 30, 2019, and have no outstanding balances.
+The Authority has a line of credit agreement with Truist Bank for financing of an amount up to \$25,000,000.
+This line was unused during the year ended June 30, 2021 and has no outstanding balance.

 NOTE 8 - LONG-TERM LIABILITIES